kylehammond/mosh-angular4-training/Notes.md

 protractor.conf.js - e2e tool
 tsconfig.json - settings for ts compiler
 tslint.json - a number of settings for ts - helps perform code analysis on your ts

+# Angular versions
+AngularJS - 2010 - overly complex
+Angular2 - 2016 - rewritten with TS - basically completely different from AJS
+Angular 3?
+- a few minor upgrades up to 2.3 happened
+- there are multiple angular libraries (core/compiler/http/router)
+- each library had a 2.3 version except router which was 3.3
+- in order to avoid confusion for the next upgrades they just bumped it all up to 4 Angular4 - not really a major upgrade - is essentially 2.4 Now just called Angular (no more numbering)

+Now have AngularJS vs Angular2+ or just "Angular"